Odell Beckham Jr. excused from Browns practice amid drama

 The star wide receiver was excused from practice on Wednesday, a day after his father caused a stir before the trade deadline by sharing a video of quarterback Baker Mayfield not throwing passes to his son.

-On the team’s pre-practice injury report, Beckham’s reason for missing practice is listed as ”shoulder/non-injury related personal matter.”

-And now, his future with the Browns (4-4) has reached a pivotal juncture after 2 1/2 seasons.
+Stefanski said he has not spoken to Beckham, a clear sign of a major rift between the Browns and a controversial player with a history of being a distraction.

-Beckham’s status is unclear.
-It’s possible the Browns could release the 28-year-old, who is under contract for two more seasons but is not guaranteed any money.
+It’s likely the Browns (4-4) are preparing to move on without the 28-year-old Beckham, who is under contract for two more seasons but is not guaranteed any money after 2021.

-Coach Kevin Stefanski is scheduled to speak to reporters before practice.
-The Browns, who are in last place in the AFC North, visit the Cincinnati Bengals (5-3) this week.
+The Browns are in last place in the AFC North and visit the Cincinnati Bengals (5-3) this week.

 As Tuesday’s deadline neared, Odell Beckham Sr. shared an 11-minute video on Instagram titled: “Odell Beckham is Always Open for the Cleveland Browns in 2021.”
 The montage of plays showed Beckham not being thrown the ball by Mayfield.